-Paul Hackenmueller is the Economic Development Coordinator at Spruce Root.
+Paul Hackenmueller is the Business Development Manager at Spruce Root.
 After growing up in Anchorage, Paul earned a Bachelors degree in Mathematics from Colorado State University before heading to Africa as a Peace Corps Volunteer to teach high school math in a village in central Ghana.
 His continued interest in economic development prompted him to get a Masters degree in Economics from Boston University before returning to Alaska where he now lives in Juneau with his family.

 Favorite thing about Southeast Alaska?
 Having the Tongass right out my front door.

 Aaron Ferguson is the Regional Sustainability Catalyst at Spruce Root.
 In this role, Aaron works with the Sustainable Southeast Partnership on business model development and implementation.
 After growing up in East Asia, Aaron earned a degree from the University of Washington in Geography with a concentration in International Development, spending a year in Sichuan, China, to complete a public health research project.
 Aaron has worked with a variety of nonprofit organizations and governmental agencies around the U.S. and earned a Masters of Public Administration with concentrations in Strategic Planning and Environmental Policy, also from the University of Washington.
 He lives in Juneau.

 Favorite thing about Southeast Alaska?
 Too many things to choose one: mountains, forests, water, culture, pace of life, snow, good friends.